saucelabs/sauce-docs/docs/headless.md

 If you want to use a Sauce Connect Proxy tunnel for your Sauce Headless tests, you'll need to start it from here in the UI.

-## Using Sauce Connect Proxy for Headless Testing
+## Sauce Connect Proxy for Headless Testing
-To test a website that's on your local machine or or behind a corporate firewall, we recommend looking at using [Sauce Connect Proxy](https://wiki.saucelabs.com/pages/viewpage.action?pageId=48365718).
+If you're testing website that's on your local machine or behind a corporate firewall, we recommend using [Sauce Connect Proxy](https://wiki.saucelabs.com/pages/viewpage.action?pageId=48365718).

-To use Sauce Connect Proxy in conjunction with your Sauce Headless tests, be sure you're using the [latest version](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863).
+To use Sauce Connect Proxy in conjunction with your Sauce Headless tests, be sure you have the [latest version](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863) on your machine.
 You'll need to start a new, separate tunnel from the one used for the Virtual and Real Device Cloud, by connecting to the [Sauce Headless-specific endpoint](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102704068).

-## Using Sauce Headless with Other Sauce Labs Solutions
-Sauce Headless will exist as its own separate instance at release.
-It will integrate with the larger Sauce Labs platform at a later date.

-Headless will have many of the same features, including, but not limited to:

-* Ability to view individual tests results, as well as automated builds
-* Screenshots, logs, and metadata for debugging
-* Team Management
-* SSO
-* Sauce Connect support

-Video recordings and Extended Debugging features are available in our Cross Browser Testing Platform.

 ## Video Tutorial: Running Headless Tests
 This video shows you how to configure your early pipeline tests to run in Sauce Headless and determine which of your tests might be a good candidate for this lightweight and cost-effective testing solution.